Seattle Black Panther Party protests gun-control bill in Olympia on February 28, 1969.

 See Additional Media

 On February 28, 1969, eight Black Panthers from the party's Seattle chapter arrive in Olympia and stand on the steps of the state capitol building holding rifles and shotguns to protest a bill passed by the legislature the day before that would make it a misdemeanor to exhibit firearms or other weapons in a manner manifesting intent to intimate others.
 A Washington State Patrol officer asks the Panthers to unload their weapons and they do.
 After Seattle chapter captain Aaron Dixon (b.
 1949) reads a statement to the legislature, the Panthers leave the capitol grounds and return to Seattle.
-The dramatic protest notwithstanding, Governor Dan Evans (b.
-1925) signs the gun-control measure into law that same day.
+The dramatic protest notwithstanding, Governor Dan Evans (1925-2024) signs the gun-control measure into law that same day.

 Black Panther Party Seattle Chapter